CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 Add code in `debug.frag.glsl` to examine your g-buffers before trying to render them.
 (Set the debugView in the UI to show them.)
   - `js/deferredRender.js`
-    - implement `R.deferredRender`
+    - implement `R.pass_debug.render`
     - implement `R.pass_copy.render`
     - implement `R.pass_debug.render`
   - `glsl/copy.frag.glsl`
   - `glsl/deferred/debug.frag.glsl`

 * At this point you should have some understanding of how WebGL works.
 Those bind buffer, bind texture, vertex pointer is copying data from cpu to gpu and tell the gpu how to access them.
 It is very similar to what you've done in your Proj4 rasterizer. glsl Shaders are code running on gpu.
 You can treat them as cuda kernel functions in your Proj4.

 * Now go ahead and implement the deferred shading
   - `js/deferredRender.js`: finish implementing this file.
 This time you need to write some code.
   - `glsl/deferred/ambient.frag.glsl`
   - `glsl/deferred/blinnphong-pointlight.frag.glsl`
   - everything... you are on your own now.

 Full files guidance:

 * `js/`: JavaScript files for this project.
   * `main.js`: Handles initialization of other parts of the program.